Forcepoint/fp-pta-ansible-jfrog-cli/README.md

 ### OPTIONAL

 * jfrog_cli_version: The version of the client to install.
-* jfrog_cli_download_url: The URL to install from.
+* jfrog_cli_base_url: The URL to install from.
 Useful for downloading from Artifactory.
   This variable is not used/honored for runs on Windows because chocolatey is used and doing offline chocolatey installs is not trivial.
 Not worth automating ATM.